 Now you can sort the keywords in two ways – Organic keywords and Paid keywords.
 But here, in this search, there’re no paid keywords, only organic ones.

-The Filter options remain the same as in the Search by Keyword section.
-Even the procedure of adding a keyword to a list is the same.
+The filter options remain the same as in the Search by Keyword section.
+Even the procedure for adding a keyword to a list is the same.